-The 'fit and proper' assessment is made by the individual's manager.
-Persons to be assessed have to submit a completed and signed form for use in the assessment approved by the Financial Supervisory Authority of Norway.
+The assessment of suitability for Board members is made by the nomination committee, and for employees by the individual's manager.
+Persons to be assessed have to submit a completed form for use in the assessment approved by the Financial Supervisory Authority of Norway.
 These persons are assessed when employed/elected, or in specific situations.
 An annual confirmation has to be given to the effect that no new circumstances have arisen since the last assessment/confirmation.
 This is especially important in relation to conduct.